 Riot released 20 new champions and reworked several of the existing ones, including Ashe, Jax, Shen, and Zyra, among others.
 Riot also presented players with a few new items, including Locket of the Iron Solari, Athene's Unholy Grail, and Maw of Malmortius.

 Season 1 marked the beginning of the competitive League of Legends.
-The season began on July 13, 2010, about a year after LoL was launched, and introduced 29 champions and included 48 major updates.
-Among these original champions was Morgana, want to see our favorite fanart of Morgana?
-More here.
+The season beganabout a year after LoL was launched, and introduced 29 champions and included 48 major updates.

 Want to learn what were the oldest champions in League?
 Read more here!

 The inaugural LoL World Championship was hosted by Dreamhack Summer in Sweden and comprised 8 teams vying for the maiden world title and $100,000 in prize money.
-UK-based team Fanatic defeated French opponents Against All authority 2-1 and was crowned the first LoL world champions.
+UK-based team Fnatic defeated French opponents Against All Authority 2-1 and was crowned the first LoL world champion.